This post has been updated for 2021

 As opposed to pink, blue, and yellow diamonds that have been dominating auction blocks for the past 40 years, green diamonds have made relatively few appearances.
 While lack of supply is the main contributing factor, other factors such as “underestimation” may be at fault as well.
-In a two-part series, we'll share insight regarding some of history's most beautiful and significant green diamonds.
+In a two-part series, we'll share insight regarding some of history's most beautiful and significant natural green diamonds.

-What Gives Green Diamonds Their Radiant Color?
+How do Green Diamonds Get Their Color?

 Colored diamonds owe their magnificent colors to either lattice defects or chemical impurities.
 Green diamonds however, are truly unique as their hue is caused by something completely different.